-This form of surrogacy involves artificially inseminating a traditional surrogate with the intended father’s sperm via IUI, IVF or home insemination.
+This sort of surrogacy involves artificially inseminating a traditional surrogate with the intended father’s sperm via intrauterine insemination (IUI), IVF or home insemination.
 With this process, the baby born is genetically linked to his/her father and the surrogate mother.

 Traditional Surrogacy & Donor Sperm:

 This involves artificially inseminating a traditional surrogate mother with sperm coming from a donor via IUI, IVF or home insemination.
 With this technique, the baby born is genetically linked to the sperm donor and the surrogate mother.

 Surrogacy agreements can also be classified, from an economic point of view, into two forms of surrogacy.
 What is the difference?

 In this form of surrogacy, a woman becomes surrogate without any financial benefit.
 Nevertheless, in this kind of surrogacy, even if it’s not done for profit, it’s customary that the expenses related to pregnancy are reimbursed by the intended parents.
 As a result of the restrictions of altruistic surrogacy, it usually takes longer to find qualified surrogates.
 Altruistic Surrogacy can apply to both genetic and gestational surrogacy.

 Please note that this type of surrogacy is the only one allowed in some countries like Australia, the United Kingdom, and Canada.